shubhamdamani/EduFun/README.md

 # droidrun
 Idea Name- Multiplayer object drawing game .
-Idea description- We are developing an android app(game) which will have an option to connect to other players via Wifi p2p (directly without a server) .
+Idea description-  We are developing an android app(game)  to connect to other players via Wifi Peer 2 Peer direct .
+Players need to draw given objects and CNN model identifies and judges your drawing.Young kids can also use this app for identifying objects around them and learning their spellings using object recognition.
-Users need to draw the objects given by the ap on the painting screen provided.
-If our ML model finds your drawing to be nearly matching to the object given then you will get +1 point.